slackapi/node-slack-sdk/README.md

 const web = new WebClient(token);

-// The first argument can be a channel ID, a DM ID, a MPDM ID, or a group ID const channelId = 'C1232456';
+// This argument can be a channel ID, a DM ID, a MPDM ID, or a group ID const conversationId = 'C1232456';

 // See: https://api.slack.com/methods/chat.postMessage
-web.chat.postMessage(channelId, 'Hello there')
-  .then((res) => {
+web.chat.postMessage({ channel: conversationId, text: 'Hello there' }) .then((res) => {
     // `res` contains information about the posted message console.log('Message sent: ', res.ts);